smart-on-fhir/infectious-symptoms-llm-study/README.md

 ## Getting Started

-To generate some experimental output, create an `.env` file based on our `.env.template` file.
-Make sure that the HOST is pointing to the correct IP address or to localhost, depending on where your LLM API lives relative to where you're running this tool.
-Then, using at least python v3.9.16, run:
+To generate some experimental output:

+1. Create an `.env` file based on our `.env.template` file.
+Ensure HOST is pointing to the correct IP address or to localhost, depending on where your LLM API lives relative to where you're running this tool.
+2. Using at least python v3.9.16, ensure that packages in `requirements.txt` are installed (consider creating a venv with `python -m venv venv`, activating that venv with `source venv/bin/activate` and installing dependencies with `python -m pip install -r requirements.txt`).
+3. Once dependencies are installed, run:

 ```shell
 python main.py